 The mode of therapy Eve primarily uses is cognitive-behavioural therapy (CBT).
 CBT has been shown in research to be effective for many problems.
 In CBT, the thinking patterns and behaviours which maintain a person's problems are addressed in order to bring about positive changes and reduce distress.

-CBT is a type of therapy that is quite structured.
-Goals are agreed upon, and during therapy Eve helps her clients to work towards those goals.
-CBT treatment is usually a short-term therapy, and people often notice improvements in about 7 to 10 sessions, although this varies.
-Finally, CBT is active in that it is best suited for those who would like to take an active part in helping themselves deal with their problems.
+CBT is structured, time-limited and active.
+To begin with, therapy is structured in order to achieve the best use of time.
+Goals are agreed upon, and during therapy Eve will work with her clients to achieve those goals.
+CBT treatment is usually a short-term therapy, usually requiring between 6 and 14 sessions, although this varies (see below).
+Finally, CBT is active in that it is best for individuals undergoing therapy to take an active part in helping themselves in their life situations.
 Skills are learnt in sessions and it has been found that generally, the most benefit is derived from therapy when these skills are practiced between sessions.
 The extent to which clients do active work between sessions is a significant factor which affects the rate of progress in therapy.

 While Eve primarily uses CBT, her theraputic approach is also informed by other modalities, such as schema therapy, dialectical behaviour therapy and mindfulness, which complement CBT.
 Eve will discuss these other approaches with you if they are appropriate for you.